spacer graphic

 • Shelter: The cedar shavings I keep in my outdoor kennels in summer to repel bugs do not insulate well in cold weather.
 I stuff my dogloos with straw to make a cozy cave.
 It surprises me how weather resistant even most short coated dogs are--I let the dog tell me if it's too cold.
 If a dog looks unhappy or is shivering, he needs relief from the weather NOW.

 • If night temperatures are going to be bitter, I keep 20 crates set up in my shop, with blankets and comforters, and the dogs enjoy a slumber party.
+Just don't light a match there in the morning!

 • If a dog doesn't come here with his own jacket, I have plenty in all sizes.
 I'm not a Boy Scout, but I stay prepared!